 Business Valuation and Appraisals

-Valuation and asset appraisal for financial reporting, investment and risk management purposes.Business Valuation and Appraisals
+Valuation and asset appraisal for financial reporting, income tax, investment and risk management purposes.Business Valuation and Appraisals

 Mike Weaver, Managing Director and Head of Valuation Advisory EMEA, was published in Accountancy Age with his article, "The Season of Goodwill Impairment".

 In this article, Mike discusses the results of the 2018 European Goodwill Impairment Study and what this data represents in terms of economic health in Europe and specifically for the UK.

 Mike reminds that amidst Brexit negotiations and in the wake of the euro sovereign debt crisis, the last five years have been turbulent for Europe economically.
 Economic and financial conditions improved markedly in 2017 with most countries experiencing growth, but the UK continues to be affected by Brexit.

 M&A activity divulges the health of the market, explains Mike, and an impairment indicates a negative event – such as economic issues, which can have prolonged effects.

 The European Goodwill Impairment Study examined general goodwill impairment trends for companies within the STOXX® Europe 600.The 2018 Study looked at 10 sectors including: consumer staples, financials and real estate, telecommunication services, information technology, materials, industrials, utilities, healthcare, consumer discretionary, and energy.
 The report also looked at companies in benchmark stock market indices across five countries, including the FTSE 100 in the UK.